 Without further ado:

-Functional Finance describes the way the monetary system works for sovereign governments who control the issuance of their own currencies.
-It is sometimes referred to as Chartalism, or, less accurately, as Modern Monetary theory (MMT); however there is nothing essentially “modern” about it, nor is it merely a “theory.”
+Modern Monetary Theory describes the way the monetary system works for sovereign governments who control the issuance of their own currencies.
 It simply describes how our international monetary system actually works and what the ramifications of that are.

 The great virtue of modern, fiat money is that it can be managed flexibly enough to prevent *both* deflation and also any truly damaging level of inflation – that is, a situation where prices are rising faster than wages, or where both are rising so fast they distort a country’s internal or external markets.
 The trick is for the government to spend enough to ensure full employment, but no so much, or in such a way as to cause shortages or bottlenecks in the real economy.
 These shortages or bottlenecks are the actual cause of most episodes of excessive inflation.
 If the mere existence of fiat monetary systems caused runaway inflation, the low, stable rates of consumer-price inflation we have seen over the past thirty-plus years would be pretty difficult to explain.

 The government has no money!
 It can only take money from the private sector by force!!!

 The government has no money?
 The government neither has nor does not have money.
 It spends by changing numbers up in our bank accounts and taxes by changing numbers down in our bank accounts.
 And raising taxes serves to lower our spending power, not to give the government anything to spend.
 Taxes do not finance government spending.
 As a sovereign currency issuer, the government does not need to “get something” from the private sector first in order to spend.
 If the private sector has to “earn” dollars, where are they to get the dollars that they must earn?